-- 461. (Meaning and conditions of statutory set-off and set-off contract) - (1) A set-off means, where two persons owe each other obligations having the identical subject-matter, the extinction of both obligations to the extent that their respective amounts are equal.

-(2) In order to exercise a set-off, both obligations must be due for performance.

-(3) The parties may enter into a set-off contract whereby obligations not having an identical subject-matter shall be extinguished.
-However, the right of a third party who is ignorant of such contract may not be infringed thereby.

-462. (Method of set-off)

-(1) A set-off shall be effected by a party's declaration of an intention to set-off against the other party.

-(2) A party may declare a set-off subject to a condition precedent, but may not declare a set-off subject to a condition subsequent or to a time fixed.

-463. (Timing of effect of set-off)
+- 464. (Conditions of statutory set-off and set-off contract) - (1) Where two persons owe mutual obligations having the identical subject-matter, if both obligations are due for performance, one party may extinguish mutual obligations to the extent that their respective amounts are equal by making a declaration of intention of set-off. - (2) The parties may enter into a set-off contract to extinguish the mutual obligations even though both obligations do not have an identical subject-matter.
+However, the right of a third party who is ignorant of such particular contract may not be infringed thereby. - 465.
+(Method of set-off) - (1) A set-off shall be effected by a party's declaration to set-off to the other party. - (2) A declaration of intention of a set-off may be subject to a condition precedent, but it may not be subject to a condition subsequent or to a fixed time. - 466.
+(Timing of effect of set-off)